pietrobernard/jetson-nano-stuff/README.md

 + pyarrow 1.0.1
 + cudf 0.19.0

+<b>📝Notice📝</b>

+I suggest to use a 64 GB card since it will give you plenty of space to allocate a swap partition/swap file.
+During the compilation of some libraries, you're going to need at least 8 GB of swap in addition to the 1 GB that is already present by default.
+So, if you start with a 32 GB card, you will have to clone it to a 64 GB to do that compilation and then you can clone the 32 GB partition back again on the 32 GB card when the compilation finishes.
+The final system with all the packages installed will leave 4.8 GB free on a 32 GB card.
+If you're OK with that and you don't mind cloning back and forth during the procedure, go ahead with the 32 GB card, otherwise the 64 GB one is the better choice.

 ### 1) Intro - The board, drivers, CUDA and Ubuntu

 1. This board is centered around the Tegra X1 SoC that includes the processor (an early ARM v8 so unfortunately no SVE instructions, etc) and the GPU which is a nice 128 cores Maxwell device with compute capability 5.3.
 The GPU is technically an iGPU (integrated) and as such it is not a discrete device attached to the pci-e bus.
 This is a crucial point since the "discrete" nvidia drivers <b>won't work</b> with this gpu, even if the architecture is exactly the same to that of a discrete Maxwell gpu.